hannahql/hannahql.github.io/_pages/about.md

 I inform my research with first hand experience working on these platforms.
 I interned for the data science teams at [Airbnb](https://www.airbnb.com/) and [Opendoor](https://www.opendoor.com/), where I worked on market related causal inference questions.

 I am also interested in using operations research techniques to design accessible education systems, both on the theory and application side.
-I am working with the [Common App](https://www.commonapp.org/) to help drive data-driven projects to improve the equity and access of secondary education.
+I am working with the [Common App](https://www.commonapp.org/) to help drive data-driven projects that improve the equity and access of secondary education.

 # Contact